romannikov/project-structure/README.md

       service/
   pkg/
 ```
-Also, it can be customize by a `project-structure` parameter that should contain a path ot the file with the structure.
+Also, it can be customize by a `structure` parameter that should contain a path ot the file with the structure.
 File example:
 ```
 {